-Understanding This Report In order r to help you understand this report, we want you to understand a few terms and abbreviations that are contained in it. to help you understand this report, we want you to understand a few terms and Action level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Understanding This Depart abbreviations that are contained in it. r to help you understand this report, we want you to understand a few terms and Action level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
 Action level goal (ALG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALG's allow for a margin of safety.
 Compliance Level (CL) Is the value used to determine compliance with MCL or TT.
 The CL for contaminants can be a maximum test value, an average, or meeting a condition for a certain percentage of the time.
 EPA Environmental Protection Agency.
 Intestinal Parasites Microorganisms like Cryptosporidium and Giardia lamblia can cause gastrointestinal illness (e.g., diarrhea, vomiting, cramps).
 In 2004, two samples of untreated river water showed the presence of Giardia lamblia and Cryptosporidium.
 None were found in the treated drinking water.
 Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLG's as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) The "goal" is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.
 Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 Not applicable (N/A) Not applicable.
-Not Detected (ND) Indicates the substance was not found by laboratory analysis.
+Not Detected (ND) Analysis or test results indicate the constituent is not detectable at minimum reporting limit.
 Parts per million (ppm) or Milligrams per liter (mg/l) One part per million corresponds to one minute in two years or a single penny in \$10,000.
 Parts per billion (ppb) or Micrograms per liter (ug/l) One part per billion corresponds to one minute in 2,000 years or a single penny in \$10,000,000.
 Picocuries per liter (pCi/L) A measure of radioactivity in the water.
 Running Annual Average (RAA) Calculated running annual average of all contaminant levels detected.
 Standard units (S.U.)
 Is a measurement of that particular regulated contaminant Nephelometric Turbidity Units (NTU) A measure of water clarity.
 Turbidity in excess of 5 NTU is just noticeable to the average person Treatment Technique (TT) A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.